 The total contribution rate for the GLI was 1.3 percent allocated into an employee and an employer component using a 60/40 split.
 The employee component was 0.8 percent and the employer component was 0.5 percent.
 Each employer's contractually required employer contribution rate for the year ended June 30, 2023, was 0.5 percent of covered employee compensation.
-Each employer's contractually required employer contribution rate for the year ended June 30, 2023, was 0.5 percent of covered employee compensation.
-Each employer's contractually required employer contribution rate for the LODA for the year ended June 30, 2023, was \$681.84 per covered full-time-equivalent employee.
+Each employer's contractually required employer for the year ended June 30, 2023, was \$681.84 per covered full-time-equivalent employee.